GrahameChisholm/ShopifyAPI---SQLite/README.md

 Save the file as a Python file and run the program in the command prompt.
 The program will prompt the user to enter their store name, access token and API version.

 The program works by pulling JSON data from an API, bypassing Shopifys pagnation by linking through headers to create a list of order data.
 It then connects to SQLite to create a database, creating a table within that database called "order_data".
-The program then uses a for loop to parse the information in the orders list and pull out the deisred information, committing it to the data base.
+The program then uses a for loop to parse the information in the orders list and pull out the deisred information, committing it to the database.

 # Results, limitations and use cases